What is e-Invoicing, Meaning, & How to Generate e-Invoice

 Yes, e-invoicing is compulsory for businesses that exceed the turnover threshold specified under the GST law.
 These businesses must generate e-invoices for all B2B transactions through the Invoice Registration Portal (IRP) to comply with GST regulations.

-To check e invoice eligibility, businesses can verify their annual turnover against the prescribed threshold set by the GST law.
+Businesses can verify their annual turnover against the prescribed threshold set by GST law to check e-invoice eligibility.
 If the turnover exceeds ₹10 crore, they are required to comply with e-invoicing rules for B2B transactions.
 Eligibility can also be confirmed on the GST portal.

 Can we cancel the e-invoice?